Somainer/lisa-lang/README.md

 Also, there are some examples in `src/test/lisa/`

 If you are using VSCode, I hope you will be happy with vscode-scheme and Bracket Pair Colorizer.

+## Awesome!
+How can I use it in production?

+You won't.